aido/AidoATP/README.md

 			or
 	Advance/Decline spread is disabled and EMA is disabled SMA is trending down

-THE WRONG COMBINATION AND CONFIGURATION OF ANY OF THE ABOVE ALGOITHMS MAY LEAD TO SUBSTANTIAL LOSSES!!!
+THE WRONG COMBINATION AND CONFIGURATION OF ANY OF THE ABOVE ALGORITHMS MAY LEAD TO SUBSTANTIAL LOSSES!!!

 To protect against complete financial ruin, a VWAP cross algorithm is used to make the final call on a buy or sell decision.
+The VWAP cross algorithm may be disabled from the configuration file.

-And then a stop loss value is used to calculate the trade amount.
+Once a final buy or sell decision has been made a stop loss value and risk calclation is used to determine the trade amount.

 How much currency to use in a trade
 ===================================